guykozlovskij/project-4-client/README.md

 <a name="approach"></a>

 ## Approach
-We started by planning out the layout of our website and understanding exactly how we would like to style it.
-We knew our models would not be very complex so our focus was to complete the backend in 2 days and transition into working with **Tone.js** and making our app look stunning.
+We started by planning-out the layout of our website and understanding exactly how we would like to style it.
+We knew our models would not be very complex, so our focus was to complete the backend in 2 days and transition into working with **Tone.js** and making our app look stunning.

 <a name="planning"></a>